julienvincent/ts-codec/README.md

 The `tag` is a unique identifier for the codec _type_ and should not collide with any of the other codecs.
 This value can be used by parsers in order to generate data from a codec tree.
 For example, the JSON-Schema generator included uses these to determine what type of JSON-schema to produce as it encounters codecs.

 When building custom codecs it is important to ensure that they check the data they are transforming.
 If incoming data is unexpected then they _must_ explicitly throw.
-This behaviour is relied apon to support unions which will sequentially encode/decode data using codecs until one succeeds.
+This behavior is relied upon to support unions which will sequentially encode/decode data using codecs until one succeeds.

 ```ts
 import * as t from 'ts-codec';